Advice page for our buyers, please read all of it .

 Collection and FOOD.

-If going to the airport or collecting from a road trip just take some water and maybe a little food, and an old towel, do not let a pup loose unless on a collar and lead, a very small collar and light lead is all you will need, if you do not take these do NOT let pup loose.
+If going to meet a Dogmover or to the airport take some water and maybe a little food, and an old towel, do not let a pup loose unless on a collar and lead, a very small collar and light lead is all you will need, if you do not take these do NOT let pup loose.

 Pups are usually hungry although some pups will not eat a lot while stressed from the move, others will eat well, whichever they do it is normal, feed a bland food as close to what the pup is used to as you can, if you are going to change diet do that later and over a period of about a week.

-if changing to fresh food we recomend a quick boil or steam for all meat,poultery or fish, just enought to kill any parasites it may have on it, no need to fully cook it.
+if changing to fresh food we recommend a quick boil or steam for all meat, poultry or fish, just enough to kill any parasites it may have on it, no need to fully cook it.

-Add a few veggetables green ones are best, those can be grated or steamed lightly and mashed through.
+Add a few vegetables green ones are best, those can be grated or steamed lightly and mashed through.

 Other good things are the ocassional addition of yoghurt, honey, egg, fish or coconut oil, do not over do it.